-Apart from your router/firewall configuration and your network design/topology, from PrivateServer point of view the only known thing is that the appliance is configured on a private IP address but the requests of the encrypted voice service are made to an external and public IP address.
+Apart from your router/firewall configuration (please check PrivateGSM installation pre-requisites) and your network design/topology, from PrivateServer point of view the only known thing is that the appliance is configured on a private IP address but the requests of the encrypted voice service are made to an external and public IP address.
 To avoid wrong replies the PrivateServer must know of this setup and be configured accordingly.
 Thus if you fall in the described scenario access to the "NAT Configuration" form (showed in figure 6.
 NAT configuration form) using the "NAT" link under "Server Configuration".